Meet NeuBird at Human[X]. What’s next is taking shape.

 Getting Started

 Adding Hawkeye alongside ControlUp is simple.
-Hawkeye’s integration capabilities mean you can connect it to your entire observability stack, creating a unified intelligence layer across all your tools.
+The range of our AI SRE integrations mean you can connect it to your entire observability stack, creating a unified intelligence layer across all your tools.

 1. Connect Hawkeye to your ControlUp environment